leowu4ever/MkDocs-template-data-science/README.md

 ### Page configuration
 Now the barebone of the template is in place.
 The below shows how to create and configure the home page, API page and demo page.
 - Meta data
-  - Some key information are allowed to be changed.
+  - Some key information is allowed to be changed.
 See lines 1-5.

 - Home page
   - Create a markdown file in the '/docs' folder (can follow **'/docs/index.md'**) and reference it in the nav section in the mkdocs.yml file.
 See line 9 in the mkdocs.yml file.